November 1918 insurgency in Alsace–Lorraine: National Council of Alsace-Lorraine

 On the morning of 10 November, Strasbourg's town hall was occupied, while a crowd gathered on Place Kléber and the soldiers' council convened.
 In front of the guard post at the Aubette, the "Republic" was proclaimed.
-Also present was Johannes Rebholz, newly elected head of the soldiers' council, who declared that "the old regime has been overthrown and the people have taken the government into their own hands", and that "from now on, power lies in the hands of the proletariats".
+Also present was Johannes Rebholz, newly elected head of the soldiers' council, who declared that "the old regime has been overthrown and the people have taken the government into their own hands", and that "from now on, power lies in the hands of the proletariat".
 Rushing to the statue of General Kléber in the same square, Jacques Peirotes responded by also proclaiming a "social republic" without further clarification.
 As a Francophile, the new mayor of Strasbourg may have been alluding to the French Republic without naming it outright.
 He had already publicly expressed, on several occasions, his desire for Alsace-Lorraine to be returned to France.

 The soldiers' council meeting in what is now the Assize Court chamber of the Strasbourg Palais de Justice on 15 November 1918.

-By midday, Peirotes, Meyer and Rebholz issued a joint call for calm, asking the population to follow the instructions of the councils and announcing the formation of a civic guard to maintain order.
+By midday, Peirotes, Meyer, and Rebholz issued a joint call for calm, urging the population to follow the councils' instructions and announcing the formation of a civic guard to maintain order.
 In agreement with the soldiers' council, which was meeting at the Palais de Justice, Peirotes summoned the delegates of the workers' and soldiers' councils to elect a thirteen-member executive committee.
 Among them were Charles Frey and Victor Antoni, whose goal was to keep the unrest in check.
 Also on the committee was the German captain Erik Reinartz, who instead sought to radicalise the movement and co-opt it towards the neutralist project.
 The committee was chaired by Rebholz, who acted as a moderating force among its members.
 The executive council prioritised freedom of speech and the release of political prisoners.
-The workers' and soldiers' councils occupied all official buildings in Strasbourg, including the ministries of Alsace-Lorraine located on today's Place de la République, still called Kaiserplatz at the time.
+The workers' and soldiers' councils occupied all official buildings in Strasbourg, including the ministries of Alsace-Lorraine, located on today's Place de la République, then still called Kaiserplatz.
 Official portraits of German sovereigns were taken down from the city's various administrative and judicial buildings.
 At the Palais de Justice, the bust of the German Emperor was replaced by one of Karl Marx.